 This section explains how to set up vehicle tax Direct Debit payments and how to change or cancel them.
 It is a simple way to pay road fund tax by Direct Debit payment.

-DIRECT DEBIT SET UP: The best time for setting up this type of payment system is when you are taxing a vehicle.
+DVLA DIRECT DEBIT: The best time for setting up this type of payment system is when you are taxing a vehicle.

 You can set up road tax Direct Debit payments either online or at one of the larger Post Office branches.